vendia/blog/posts/2022-10-12-fintech-innovation-mortgage-servicing.md

 The rigid nature of existing housing finance systems makes it difficult to change the way decisions are made and processes are worked because of the historical dependence on past technology implementations.
 Going forward, a more holistic and flexible system that easily combines varied and new data sources into the process opens up new innovations and opportunities now and in the future.

 Blockchain technology is maturing to the state where it is an excellent candidate for rethinking the mortgage and credit system.
-Private blockchains built for business, or what we call business blockchains, take into account [the needs of enterprises](https://www.vendia.net/blog/venn-diagramming-vendia-share), especially the need for speed, plus more and automation:
+Private blockchains built for business, or what we call business blockchains, take into account [the needs of enterprises](https://www.vendia.net/blog/venn-diagramming-vendia-share), especially the need for speed and automation, plus: